 Following the release of this exhortation, Bernie remarked:

 “At a time when the gap between rich and everyone else is growing wider, at a time when Wall Street and large financial institutions are exerting extraordinary power over the American and world economy, I applaud the pope for continuing to speak out on these enormously important issues.
 Pope Francis is reminding people of all walks of life, and all religious backgrounds, that we can and must do better.”

 OK, Bernie’s said a lot about homelessness.
 But what has he actually done?

-Further, Bernie introduced legislation creating an Affordable Housing Trust Fund.
+Bernie introduced legislation to create an Affordable Housing Trust Fund.
 This program allowed for $3.92 billion to be distributed in block grants to help make housing more accessible to Americans, including spending $57 million to help disabled veterans adapt to their homes.
-Sheila Crowley, the president of the National Low Income Housing Coalition hailed the passage of legislation to create the Housing Trust Fund as “a great victory” for the homeless and poor.
+Sheila Crowley, the President of the National Low Income Housing Coalition, hailed the passage of legislation to create the Housing Trust Fund as “a great victory” for the homeless and poor.

-Bernie also introduced the Homeless Veterans Prevention Act of 2013 which aimed to completely eliminate homelessness among veterans by 2015, arguing that we must “remove any…barriers to housing for veterans.”
+Bernie also introduced the Homeless Veterans Prevention Act of 2013, which aimed to completely eliminate homelessness among veterans by 2015 by removing barriers to housing for veterans and providing the services they need.
 The bill was strongly endorsed by John Driscoll, the president of the National Coalition for Homeless Veterans, who called the bill “the most comprehensive and well-resourced homeless veterans assistance bill ever introduced in Congress.”